 Old street in Geneva

-In less than two days time I’m off for a bit of a while-wind tour of Switzerland with Echo.
+In less than two days time I’m off for a bit of a while-wind tour of Switzerland.
 We’ll be flying from Newcastle to Geneva on Saturday evening and then moving on from there to Bern (via Lausanne) on Sunday.
 On Monday we’ll travel down to Interlaken and hopefully go up the Jungfrau mountain on Tuesday!
 On Wednesday we’ll head back to Geneva for the day before flying back to England the same evening (phew!).
 It’ll make a nice change from the daily work grind which I’ve just about had enough of 🙂

 Hopefully I’ll be able to get some nice photos (weather permitting), but probably not as good as these.